matthewmcnulty/spark-on-kubernetes/README.md

 ### 1.7 Install Kubectl

-We begin by downloading the kubectl files from using curl.
+We begin by downloading the Kubectl files from using curl.

 ```bash
 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
 ```

 Then we use the install tool to copy the files to /usr/local/bin/kubectl.
-We set the owner as root, the group owner as root and the mode to 0755.
+We set the owner as root, the group owner as root, and the mode to 0755.

 ```bash
 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
 ```

-Let’s test out kubectl by get all objects on the minikube cluster in all namespaces.
+Test out Kubectl by getting all objects on the Minikube cluster in all namespaces.

 ```bash
 kubectl get all -A
 ```

-## 2. Create Minikube Resources
+## 2. Enable Role-Based Access Control (RBAC)

 The Spark driver pod requires a service account that has the permission to create executor pods.